 Not only can these unexpected noises be a bit embarrassing, but they can also be signs your body is telling you something.
-Here’s five noises we commonly hear from ourselves (and others) that might mean more than what we think they do, and point to a health issue.
+Here are five noises we commonly hear from ourselves (and others) that might mean more than what we think they do, and point to a health issue.
 But don’t worry too much, everyone has some… hiccups along the way…

 1. Rumbling Stomach

-We commonly associate grumbling and gurgling from the stomach region to being hungry, which is a common cause of the strange sound.
+We commonly associate grumbling and gurgling from the stomach region with being hungry, which is a common cause of the strange sound.
 Research from Scientific American points out that the lower intestines can also cause this same noise, which is louder when they are empty because there’s nothing in there to muffle it.

 2. Hiccups